 Q.1 How much does United Way spend on fundraising and administration?

-82 cents of every dollar goes directly into community support.
-We are proud that our fundraising and administration costs are well below the 35% threshold recognized by the Canada Revenue Agency (CRA).
+85 cents of every dollar goes directly into community support.
+We are proud that our fundraising (11%) and administration costs (4%) are well below the 35% threshold recognized by the Canada Revenue Agency (CRA).
+To learn more and to view our audited financial statements, visit www.unitedwayoxford.ca/reports/

 Q.2 What does United Way do to keep its costs low?

-We have found that our model of corporate and employee giving is the most efficient and effective way to fundraise, and we are lucky to have more than 500 fundraising volunteers that allow us to keep this number low.
+We have found that our model of corporate and employee giving is the most efficient and effective way to fundraise, and we are lucky to have nearly 700 fundraising volunteers that allow us to keep this number low.
 We are also grateful to our partners who generously donate or provide many goods and services — including advertising space, legal and financial services and office supplies — are provided at reduced rates or donated.
-Special event costs are offset by generous sponsorships and ticket sales.
+Marketing and special event costs are offset by generous sponsorships and ticket sales.

 Q.3 What makes an organization eligible for United Way funding?

 United Way invests in a strong, coordinated network of community agencies working together to address three key pillars: Poverty to Possibility, Strong Communities, and All That Kids Can Be.
 To qualify for United Way funding, organizations must be a registered Canadian Charity or a qualified donee as per the Canadian Revenue Agency (CRA) rules.
 Additionally, they must demonstrate impact in one of our three key pillars.
-United Way’s investments in Oxford County prioritize the people and places where the need is the greatest and target #UNIGNORABLE issues like poverty.
+United Way’s investments in Oxford County prioritize the people and places where the need is the greatest.

 Funding applications are reviewed by a committee of volunteers, staff, and community representatives who evaluate based on clear assessment areas.
 Agencies must demonstrate a strong governance and strategy, sustainable financial management and effective human resources.
 Once they receive funding, United Way’s entire network undergoes ongoing, rigorous evaluation to ensure they are accountable and making and measuring positive change.